Uconnect-Technologies/wertik-js/docs/sockets/introduction.md

 ### Sockets - Beta

-Wertik-js uses `ws` for websockets integration, Please see https://github.com/websockets/ws.
+Wertik-js uses `ws` for SocketIO integration, Please see https://github.com/socketio/socket.io.
 To see how Sockets is enabled please see https://github.com/Uconnect-Technologies/wertik-js/blob/master/src/framework/socket/index.ts.
-This file enables Websockets with Wertik-js.
+This file enables SocketIO with Wertik-js.

 By default the socket server runs at port `ws://localhost:2000`.
 You can detect events for connected, message received and client disconnected by: